matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 #### Starting a task after a fixed delay

-- Example schedules a task to start after ten minutes
+- Example schedules a task to start after ten minutes.

 ```java
 ScheduledFuture<Integer> future = pool.schedule(new Callable<>() {